Abhi270600/Abhi270600/README.md

 ### About Me

-Software Engineer who likes building things from zero all the way to a working version, whether that's cloud infrastructure, full stack apps, or intelligent systems running in production.
+I'm a Software Engineer who likes building things from zero all the way to a working version, whether that's cloud infrastructure, full stack apps, or intelligent systems running in production.
 Recently completed my Masters in Computer Science at New York University, and previously worked as a Software Development Engineer at Intel, where I built and shipped enterprise systems used by real teams.

 Currently focusing on leveling up my AI skills and building agents that (mostly) do what I want them to.